BRICS leaders meet in South Africa as bloc weighs expansion

 FACTBOX-Key facts about the BRICS 2023 summit

-(Reporting by Bhargav Acharya; Writing by Joe Bavier; Editing by Andy Sullivan)
+(Reporting by Bhargav Acharya in Johannesburg and Carien du Plessis in Pretoria; Writing by Joe Bavier; Editing by Andy Sullivan, William Maclean)

 ((joe.bavier@thomsonreuters.com; +27 664877766; Reuters Messaging: joe.bavier.thomsonreuters.com@reuters.net))